jasmyhigh/hypersdk/x/contracts/wasmlanche/README.md

 This is the SDK to write web-assembly based smart-contracts for a HyperVM with smart-contracts enabled.

 First and foremost, this SDK is under active development and keeping the documentation up to date with rapidly changing code can be difficult.
-If you see any discrepencies, please feel free to open up a GitHub issue, or even submit a PR.
+If you see any discrepancies, please feel free to open up a GitHub issue, or even submit a PR.

 ### Concepts